The 2014 Synod Assembly will be held May 2-3, 2014 at the Mayo Civic Center in Rochester, MN.

 - Hunger isn’t only an international issue.
 Our neighbors have a hard time putting food on the table.
-Leaders from Channel One Food Bank will explain the extent of the problem here in our own communities.
+Jennifer Woodford, Executive Director Channel One Food Bank, will explain the extent of the problem in our own local communities.

 Advocating for the hungry: Local and international possibilities

 - Tammy Walhof of the Lutheran Coalition for Public Policy in Minnesota will talk about statewide advocacy efforts to impact legislation pertaining to food insecurity.

 - What we do in worship reflects the gospel’s call to work for justice, extend hospitality and participate in God’s mission locally and globally.
 Music transcends all differences and helps us engage in experiences of accompaniment.
 This workshop will provide knowledge and concrete methods for participants to return to their congregations, accompanying them as they connect worship with mission.

 Gleaning Programs: When waste becomes food once again

 - Nutritious food is wasted on a daily basis in southeastern Minnesota.
 Karen Doering and Vince McCoy of Channel One Food Bank will discuss the ways that partnerships can be formed to get food from farm fields to those who need it.
 Renee Schaefer of Community Food Response in Rochester will share her experience with taking excess food from restaurants and making it available to families.

 - Dan Lee and Becca Tumm of Lutheran World Relief will discuss how providing food throughout the world makes an impact in people’s lives.

 - South Sudanese community leaders will talk about the experiences of immigrants as they seek to feed not only the family at their kitchen table, but also the struggling families in their homeland.